-Long-form content is this season’s must-have digital accessory.
-The best examples of long-form offer a new way of doing online content.
-They engage people in immersive, in-depth content that breaks out of hackneyed blog post formats to produce an exciting new form of communication that’s refreshingly different to the standard organisation website experience.
+Long-form content was, for a while, the web’s must-have digital accessory.
+The hype has moved on, but the best examples of long-form still do something special.
+They engage people in immersive, in-depth content that breaks out of hackneyed blog post formats.
+Long-form isn’t just about length, it’s refreshingly different to the standard website experience.

-A long-form ecosystem of tools and platforms is forming around this new format.
-Shorthand, Atavist, Pageflow, Exposure et al offer a way to publish content that emphasises good typography and photography, that is enriched with visualisations, video and audio and that rewards exploration: instead of reading a linear article, users often have options for choosing their own journey.
+An ecosystem of tools and platforms grew up around the format.
+Shorthand, Pageflow and Exposure are still going strong; others, like the Atavist platform, have fallen by the wayside (though The Atavist Magazine lives happily on).
+They offer a way to publish content that emphasises good typography and photography, that is enriched with visualisations, video and audio and that rewards exploration: instead of reading a linear article, users often have options for choosing their own journey.

-Adaptable content, that works across different channels and devices, has been long called for.
+Adaptable content, that works across different channels and devices, has been long needed.
 Good long-form does this really well, with detachable elements that work discretely on social media as well as an integral part of the flow.

-Led by Medium, there’s also a welcome decluttering trend in long-form content that removes or hides away sidebars, complex navigation and other website furniture in order to let the content take centre stage.
+Long-form also brought a welcome decluttering: removing or hiding sidebars, complex navigation and other website furniture in order to let the content take centre stage.
 Cleaner, minimalistic, essentialist designs and larger fonts improve the user experience.
-The inescapable logic is that if people are using services such as Pocket or Readability to create cleaner, more readable versions of online content, we should be giving them those formats natively.
+The inescapable logic still holds: if people are switching on their browser’s reader mode to get a cleaner, more readable version of your content, you should be giving them that format natively.

 Long-form done well feels like the promise of the multimedia DVD-Rom finally grown up and injected with steroids.